Families of South Carolina church massacre victims offer forgiveness

 Brooks expressed anger that the South Carolina capitol continued to fly the Confederate battle flag, a symbol of the pro-slavery South during the U.S. Civil War, and called for it to be removed.

+After the shooting, Roof made a “racially inflammatory” statement to one of the three people who survived the attack, according to court papers filed on Friday, but the documents did not specify the comment.

-On Friday night, hundreds of mourners filled an indoor arena on the campus of the College of Charleston in a prayer vigil for the shooting victims.
-At one point, at the behest of the choir director, the racially mixed crowd rose to sing two hymns.
+On Friday night, mourners filled an indoor arena on the campus of the College of Charleston for a memorial vigil for the shooting victims.
+The racially mixed crowd included a large contingent of Charleston’s white residents turning out in support.

 Earlier in the day, passersby continued to flock to the AME church that remained a crime scene, many struggling to understand what motivated the attack.